 What is NA?

-According to NA literature, NA is comprised of what they refer to as a fellowship of individuals that was developed based on the work of the previously established, Alcoholics Anonymous (AA).
-About a decade after AA was founded, NA was founded and took roots in southern California.
-Since that time, NA has spread around the world, sharing the message of hope for those who are afflicted by substance use disorders.
-NA literature explains that NA sees therapeutic and healing value in the relationships between members who identify as having substance use disorders.1
+NA is comprised of group fellowship of individuals that grew out of the work of the older Alcoholics Anonymous (AA).
+In 1953, about a decade after AA was founded, NA started as a grassroots organization in southern California.
+Since that time, NA has spread around the world, sharing messages of hope for those afflicted by substance use disorders.
+NA sees therapeutic and healing value in the relationships between members who are open about their substance use disorders.

-NA is not affiliated with treatment centers, organizations, or medical facilities, and thus, does not employ therapists or counselors.1 There are many benefits to its independently-operated program, as there are no membership fees associated with attendance and there are no direct external influences on the organization.
-In this light, NA provides a setting for lifelong mutual support.
-NA is a welcoming, nonjudgmental space and the only requirement to join is that you have an earnest desire to quit using drugs.
+NA is not affiliated with treatment centers, organizations, or medical facilities, and thus, doesn’t employ therapists or counselors.
+There are many benefits to its independent operations as there are no membership fees associated with attendance and no direct external influences on the organization.
+In this light, NA provides settings for lifelong mutual support.
+NA is a welcoming, nonjudgmental space and the only requirement to join is that members have an earnest desire to quit using drugs.

 NA is Not Formal Addiction Treatment

-NA literature clarifies that while the program provides a supportive environment, it does not provide classes or counseling and is thus not a replacement for appropriate treatment programs for substance use disorders.2
+NA literature clarifies that while the program provides a supportive environment, it doesn’t provide classes or counseling and is thus not a replacement for appropriate treatment programs for substance use disorders.

-Professional substance abuse treatment occurs on an inpatient or outpatient basis and may provide many different interventions, such as:
+Professional substance abuse treatment occurs on an inpatient or outpatient basis through many different interventions, such as:

 While some people find that NA meetings are enough for them to quit using substances, other people benefit from attending rehab where they can learn coping mechanisms, relapse-prevention skills, as well as ways to identity and combat drug-using triggers.
 Once they complete treatment, they may begin to attend NA meetings as a form of aftercare, which is ongoing care after initial sobriety is achieved.